JPBureik/experiment-monitoring/server_setup.md

 ## Preparing the RaspberryPi

+  * Declare the MAC address of the RaspberryPi at the [Service Info](https://ticket.institutoptique.fr/front/helpdesk.public.php?create_ticket=1) so that it can have internet access.

   * [Download](https://www.raspberrypi.org/downloads/raspbian/) and install Raspberry Pi OS Lite on the SD card

   * Add an SSH file to the boot SD card: